tommai78101/Pica/README.md

 # Additional Credits

 Thanks to LinkBlaBla for the project name, Pica.
+It is inspired by the graphics chipset on the Nintendo 3DS, named PICA200.